 Moreover, S2P has been replaced by a new single-tier pension from the 2016/17 tax year but only for those reaching State pension age after 5 April 2016.
-This means all women born on or after 6 April 1953 will reach State Pension age after the introduction of single tier and will receive a single-tier pension, as will every man born on or after 6 April 1951.
+This means all women born on or after 6 April 1953 will reach State Pension age after the introduction of single- tier and will receive a single-tier pension, as will every man born on or after 6 April 1951.
 As long as they meet the minimum qualifying period, these people will be able to get a single-tier pension.

-To qualify for a full single-tier pension, 35 qualifying years will be required (i.e. tax years during working life in which a person has paid, been treated as having paid or been credited with enough national insurance contributions on their earnings for it to count as a qualifying year).
+To qualify for a full single-tier pension, 35 qualifying years will be required (i.e., tax years during working life in which a person has paid, been treated as having paid or been credited with enough national insurance contributions on their earnings for it to count as a qualifying year).
 A full basic State pension was available before 6 April 2016 after only 30 qualifying years.
 In addition, to qualify for any single-tier pension, a person must have a minimum of 10 qualifying years.
-However the minimum qualifying period can be met through qualifying years before and after 2016.
+However, the minimum qualifying period can be met through qualifying years before and after 2016.

 The single-tier pension will be a simple, flat rate amount and will be set, in regulations, above the level of the Pension Credit Standard Minimum Guarantee.
-For 2021/22 the single-tier pension is £179.60 per week.
-It replaces the basic State pension, additional State Pension, Graduated Retirement Benefit and the Savings Credit element of the Pension Credit.
+For 2023/24 the single-tier pension is £203.85 per Week or £10,600 pa.
+It replaces the Basic State Pension, Additional State Pension, Graduated Retirement Benefit, and the Savings Credit element of the Pension Credit.

-The Pensions Act 2014 provides for the uprating arrangements for the single-tier pension to reflect those for the current basic State Pension.
+The Pensions Act 2014 provides for the uprating arrangements for the single-tier pension to reflect those for the current Basic State Pension.
 So, it must increase by a percentage not less than the percentage annual increase in the general level of earnings.